$L_0$ Isotonic Regression With Secondary Objectives: Multidimensional Orderings

 \section{Multidimensional Orderings}

 Given points $x = (x_1,\ldots,x_d)$, $y=(y_1,\ldots,y_d)$, $x \neq y$, in a $d$-dimensional space, $y$ \textit{dominates} $x$ iff $x_i \leq y_i$ for $1 \leq i \leq d$.
-Domination is a partial ordering also known as multi-dimensional ordering.
+Domination is also known as multidimensional ordering, component-wise order, or product ordering.
 There is no requirement that the dimensions are the same, merely that each is linearly ordered.
-All of the datasets examined in~\cite{Relab_Feelders06,Relab_Radetal12}, and a vast number of others in different applications, use component-wise orderings.
-Given a set $V$ of $d$-dimensional points, with a label $f(x)$ at each point, we create the violator graph by using a $(d+1)$-dimensional ordering where $(x,f(x)) \prec (y,f(y))$ iff $y$ dominates $x$ and $f(x) > f(y)$.
+This is an extremely important class of dags since there are a vast number of papers in many different applications which use such orderings, thus algorithms to handle large datasets with such orderings are quite important.